GavinCoding/cuda-kernel-bench/README.md

-A variety of kernels I wrote to explore and becnhmark against the CPU and cuBLAS.
+A variety of kernels I wrote to explore and benchmark against the CPU and cuBLAS.